NewtonLabUWM/Misc_Bioinformatics/README.md

 ### downloadMultipleSRA_text.sh
 Download multiple files from NCBI [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra).
 Use when you're interested in runs that are not named in a series.
-Create a text file with "_runs.txt" at the end of the name.
+Create a text file called "runs.txt" at the end of the name.
 For example...

 ```
-lou$ head salmon_runs.txt
+lou$ head runs.txt
 ERR2129782
 ERR2129783
 ERR2129800